ncbi/vadr/documentation/install.md

 https://github.com/nawrockie/vadr/blob/master/documentation/install.md
 for more information.)

-If you are using the bash shell, add the following lines to the end of your '.bashrc' file in your home
+If you are using the bash or zsh shell (zsh is default in MacOS/X as of v10.15 (Catalina)), add the following lines to the end of your '.bashrc' or '.zshrc' file in your home directory:
-directory:

 export VADRINSTALLDIR=<full path to directory in which you ran vadr-install.sh>
 export VADRSCRIPTSDIR="$VADRINSTALLDIR/vadr"